rybinaanya/O-antigens/README.md

 4. Identify operon boundaries with Operon-Mapper

-5. Validate operon boundaries with BPROM and FindTerm Sequense extraction was performed using [Python script](https://github.com/rybinaanya/O-antigens/blob/main/extract_sequence.py)
+5. Validate operon boundaries with BPROM and FindTerm

+Sequense extraction was performed using [Python script](https://github.com/rybinaanya/O-antigens/blob/main/extract_sequence.py)

 6. Visualize O-antigen operons
-The project used two annotations(Prokka and PGAP), which have some differences in the gb file structure.
-Therefore, to visualize the operons, we created scripts that use the files of each annotation.

 All scripts and examples of figures available [here](https://github.com/rybinaanya/O-antigens/tree/main/operon_visualization)